 KNOWLEDGE IS POWER

 The more educated you are in SAM and in a particular vendor’s licensing and contract policies, the stronger your position to negotiate on your company’s behalf.
 For instance, taking the time to understand Oracle’s licensing rules around VMware could prevent your company from making a multi-million dollar mistake.
+In depth knowledge of Oracle’s licensing metrics could enable you to license in a more cost effective way.
 By knowing what you need, how much you need and when you need it, you’ll be in a better position to negotiate.

 BE A SMART NEGOTIATOR